pojntfx/networked-linux-memsync/docs/notes.md

   - This push system is being started in parallel with the pull system
   - It also takes a local and a remote `ReadWriterAt`
   - This integrates with the callbacks supplied by the syncer, which ensures that we don't sync back changes that have been pulled but not modified, only the ones that have been changed locally
-- Comparing the managed mounts API to RegionFS
-  - Unlike the managed mounts API however, the system proposed in Remote Regions is mostly intended for private usecases with a limited amount of hosts and in LAN, with low-RTT connections
-  - It is also not designed to be used for a potential migration scenarios, which the modular approach of r3map allows for
-  - While Remote Regions' file system approach does allow for authorization based on permissions, it doesn't specify how authentication could work
-  - In terms of the wire protocol, Remote Regions also seems to target mostly LAN with protocols like RDMA comm modules, while r3map targets mostly WAN with a pluggable transport protocol interface

 ### Pull-Based Synchronization with Migrations